Danna Paola: 2013–2015: Wicked and other projects

-2016–present
+2016–present: Acting projects, Élite

 In early 2016, Paola filmed in the Mexican movie ¡Como va!
 Lo más sencillo es complicarlo todo (later renamed Lo más sencillo es complicarlo todo), on location in Mexico City, Puerto Vallarta, and Querétaro.
 The movie was released in Mexican cinemas on 26 January 2018.
 In mid-April 2016, she was confirmed as a cast member in the telenovela drama La Doña, produced by Telemundo.
 The telenovela filmed in Mexico and premiered in November 2016.
 The finale aired on Telemundo in the U.S. on 1 May 2017.

 In 2017, Paola was cast in the Telemundo bio-series José José: El príncipe de la canción, based on the life of Mexican singer José José.
 Paola played famed Mexican singer-songwriter, Lucero, and appears in 4 episodes of the show.
 The miniseries premiered on Telemundo on 15 January 2018.
 In late January 2018, Paola was scheduled to begin filming a role in the bio series based on the life of Mexican actress Silva Pinal.
 She later dropped out before filming began and instead revealed that she was cast in the Netflix original Spanish teen thriller television series Élite.
-Production for the television show forced Paola to move to Madrid for six months starting in January 2018.
+Production for the television show forced Rivera to move to Madrid for six months starting in January 2018.
 She was cast in the program following a long audition process in 2017.
-The show was shot in 4K and it premiered globally on Netflix in October 2018; Paola went on to star in 3 seasons of the series.
-In 2019, Paola was cast as a judge on the singing-competition series La Academia for TV Azteca.
+The show was shot in 4K and it premiered globally on Netflix in October 2018; Rivera went on to star in three seasons of the series.
+In 2019, she was cast as a judge on the singing-competition series La Academia for TV Azteca.
 In 2021, she was cast as a mentor in Spanish singing competition series Top Star. ¿Cuánto vale tu voz? for Telecinco.

-Paola decided at the end of the third season of Élite that she would quit acting and focus on music instead.
+Following her exit from Élite, Rivera decided to quit acting and focus on her music career, but has stated that she is open to returning to acting in the future.
+Rivera dubbed the character of Elphaba for the Latin American Spanish version of the 2024 musical film Wicked.